rwblokzijl/Msc-thesis-EuroToken/thesis.md

 In all of these systems, the receiving user still chooses when they accept the transaction.
-While its possible to wait until the network can be reached before goods are exchanges, any users that have a different basis for trust can defer the validation.
-Instead of relying on the network based, the exchange is based on the trust of the receiver in the sender.
+While its possible to wait until the network can be reached before goods are exchanged, any users that have a different basis for trust can defer the validation.
+Instead of relying on the network, the exchange is based on the trust of the receiver in the sender.

 Of course the trust between users is hard to quantify, and shouldn't be fully relied upon.
 However, increasing the trust between two transacting users in the